 That brings me to another aspect of snowboarding that totally baffles me.
 How does a 200 pound, forty-year old man get back to his feet once he falls in that slick, hard-packed snow?
 I tried the board in the front technique; the board in the back technique; even tried the board in the air technique after I got pissed and began walking down the bunny slope.
 Yeah, snowboarding is really hard.

-The most oft-repeated view: lying on my back, staring up into the dark, cold night sky.
+My most oft-repeated scene: Lying on my back, staring up into the dark, cold sky.

 In the end, I decided to do what seemed to be working best for me.
 I simply strapped in and allowed the board to take me where it wanted me to go.
 Why fight it anymore?
 Sometimes you have to just go with the flow.
 The board seemed to like the areas outside the confines of the slopes the best.
 There was this grove of lovely birch trees that we visited on more than one occasion.
 Though the circumference of their trunks are rather narrow, surprisingly those trees can withstand some rather violent brunt trauma.